TomBidewell/MachineLearningAssingment/README.md

 # MachineLearningAssingment

-An assignment done during 1st year of University on machine learning: Grade 25/25
+An assignment done during 1st year of University on machine learning: Grade: 25/25

 We were trying to replicate the results from a paper by scientists in Seoul who used machine learning techniques to predict the number of bikes rental bike services would need to offer at certain times during the day.